phoebetwong/dsc-coefficient-of-determination-dc-ds-060319/README.md

 <img src="images/linreg_rsq.png" width="600">

 You can see that, in this plot, the baseline model always predicts the mean of $y$ **irrespective** of the value of the $x$.
-The red line, however, is our fitted regression line which makes use of $x$ values to predict the values of $y$.
+The gray line, however, is our fitted regression line which makes use of $x$ values to predict the values of $y$.
 Looking at the plot above, R-Squared simply asks the question:

 >** Is our fitted regression line better than our baseline (worst) model ?**